johndowns/azure-media-services-high-availability/README.md

 Please execute the `deploy/deploy.ps1` PowerShell script to deploy the sample code into your own Azure subscription.

-Once you have deployed the components, you can create a new job by using the job coordinator API.
+Once you have deployed the components, you can create a new job coordinator by using the job coordinator API.
 The deployment script outputs a customised URL for your environment.
 Using a tool like Postman, send a `POST` HTTP request to that URL with a JSON body like this:

 ```json
 {